handk85/dbrd-hands-on/README.md

  * Be able to classify duplicate bug reports

 ## Prerequisite
- * Installation of a package manager, conda[^1] (https://docs.conda.io/en/latest/).
-Then, install the below Python libraries via conda:
+ * Installation of a package manager, `conda` (https://docs.conda.io/en/latest/).
+Then, install the below Python libraries via `conda`:
    * pandas: https://pandas.pydata.org/
    * scikit-learn: https://scikit-learn.org/stable/

-[^1]: If you use M1 Mac (ARM architecture) and cannot install the conda properly, please check this article: https://blog.donggyun.com/article/4
+If you use M1 Mac (ARM architecture) and cannot install the conda properly, please check this article: https://blog.donggyun.com/article/4

 ## A Dataset for DBRD